Probationary Firefighter – Newmarket – 2022

 The Town of Newmarket is committed to taking every precaution reasonable in the circumstances for the protection of the health and safety of workers from the hazard of COVID-19.
-Effective November 1, 2021, the Town of Newmarket, as a condition of employment, will be requiring all employees, students, and volunteers to be fully vaccinated with a Health Canada or World Health Organization approved COVID-19 vaccine series, unless legally entitled to accommodation under the Ontario Human Rights code.
+As a condition of employment, the Town of Newmarket requires all employees, students, and volunteers to be fully vaccinated with a Health Canada or World Health Organization approved COVID-19 vaccine series, unless legally entitled to accommodation under the Ontario Human Rights code.
 Reference Vaccination Policy.

 The Firefighter position works as a member of a crew to provide effective response to a variety of emergencies.
 The Firefighter also maintains and operates an assortment of equipment required to mitigate emergencies.
 The Firefighter operates under the supervision of a Fire Captain but must be able to operate with limited supervision depending on circumstances and will be assigned functions that require the Firefighter to exercise significant responsibility.

 - Responds to fire emergencies and performs fire ground operations as part of an emergency response crew.

 - Responds to emergency rescue incidents and performs rescue operations.

 - May respond to hazardous materials incidents and performs operations to mitigate and control the incident.